2020 Child Pornography Sentencing Statistics

 The release does not show a cause for the drop in case numbers.
 However, there are a few things likely at work.
 First, there might be fewer people committing child pornography offenses.
 Ten years ago, many child pornography defendants believed their use of VPN networks or peer to peer platforms could mask their inquiries into child pornography.
 Today, it is well known that any person that accesses child pornography through the internet is at serious risk of prosecution.
 It is possible that less people are willing to take the risk.

 Second, the drop in case numbers could be the state court’s picking up the slack.
-Child pornography is criminalized in both the state and federal systems.
+Child pornography is criminalized in both the state and federal systems, and both entities maintain jurisdiction over cases where the internet or mail is used to facilitate the crime.
 As a general rule, the federal and state government’s do not pursue prosecution simultaneously.
 If the federal government picks up the case, the state district attorneys will stall their prosecution.
 If the state obtains a conviction, the federal government will not pursue additional charges.
 This creates a zero-sum game where an increase in state prosecutions will result in a decrease in federal offenders under the Sentencing Commission’s statistics.
-A more detailed review of concurrent jurisdiction with child pornography can be found in a prior post here.

 The United States Penal Code incorporates various mandatory minimum punishments for child pornography offenses.
 The existence of a mandatory minimum is dictated by the section of 18 U.S.C. § 2252 that is implicated in the conviction.
 Simple possession of child pornography has no mandatory minimum and a maximum of 10 years imprisonment.
 If a defendant is convicted of simple possession, and has a prior conviction for a sex offense, the range of punishment is 10-20 years.
 Receipt, distribution and promotion of child pornography carry 5-year mandatory minimums and a maximum of 20 years imprisonment.
 If a defendant is convicted of receipt, distribution or promotion, and has a prior conviction for a sex offense, the range of punishment jumps to 15-40 years.